gitteri/solana-zk-compression/README.md

 - Private keys are stored in the browser's local storage.
 In a production environment, more secure key management solutions should be implemented.

 ## Future Enhancements
-- Support for Token Extensions based tokens like PYUSD
+- Support for Token Extensions based tokens like PYUSD.
+- Explore using a custom state tree instead of the default one.

 ## Contributing
 Contributions to the Compressed Wallet project are welcome.
 Please follow these steps: